detekoi/compact-chat-overlay/README.md

 4. Customize the appearance using the available options.
 5. Click "Save Settings" to apply your changes.

-**Important OBS Tip**: To access the settings while in OBS, right-click the browser source in your Sources list (or right-click directly on the overlay in the preview window) and select "Interact."
+**Important OBS Tip**: To access the settings while in OBS, you can either right-click the browser source in your Sources list and select "Interact", or use the "Interact" button located below the preview panel.
 This will open an interactive window where you can hover over the chat to reveal the settings gear icon.

 ## Settings Options